mihirjain-iitgn/Snapshot_Managment_Tool/README.md

 # Snappy

 In computer systems, a snapshot is the state of a system at a particular point in time.
-Snappy is a command line tool for linux file system that supports snapshot management.
+Snappy is a command line tool for linux file systems that supports snapshot management.
 It provides user various functionalities to create,delete and manage the snapshots of the directories.
 For more information refer : Report.
 - - - -
 ## Installation